TrellixVulnTeam/hither_U4DF/doc/faq.md

 ### What is a hither `File` object?

+A `File` object in hither represents a regular file that has been stored in the kachery data store.
+Think of it as "anything kachery tracks."

 ### What is a hither `Job` object?

-A hither Job is an instance of a hither function with specified arguments.
+A hither `Job` is an instance of a hither function with specified arguments.
 It can be executed asynchronously and, with the correct job handler setup, several Jobs can be run concurrently, even across different compute resource environments.

 ### How can I retrieve the console output for a hither job that has already run?

+__Don't know:__ Is this asking as a user, how can I do those things?
+Like my code is running and I'm sitting at a console?
+Or programmatically how can I access the Job._runtime_info field?

 ### How can I monitor the status of a running hither job?

+__Don't know__

 ### How can I retrieve runtime information for a hither job that has already run?

+__Don't know__